-Over the years, Rob’s had the opportunity to train with a variety of run, swim and triathlon clubs.
-He has been fortunate to work with many excellent coaches and mentors.
-From an athlete’s perspective Rob has learned what it means to receive great coaching.
+Over the years, Rob’s had the opportunity to train with many excellent coaches and mentors; and has learned all kinds of skills to become an excellent coach .
 Rob himself is an NCCP trained triathlon coach and enjoys working with athletes of all levels.

-Whether you are looking for better fitness, finishing your first race, getting faster or standing on the podium, Rob is excited to share his knowledge and experience to help you achieve your goals.
+Whether you are looking for better fitness, finishing your first race or getting faster, Rob is excited to share his knowledge and experience to help you achieve your goals.